Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p3.md

 `Best move: g1f3`

-why did it take so much in depth 7? the evaluation function is so simple, it should calculate everything in no time!
+why did it take so much to calculate depth 7?
+The evaluation function is so simple, it should calculate everything in no time!

 BECAUSE PYTHON IS ***SLOW***!